hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly.md

 ```

 so if the aggregator repolls any pins who's batch is not in the cache this should avoid the issue.
 Other option is instead of repolling, letting the aggregators rewind handle processing the pins.

+See https://github.com/hyperledger/firefly/pull/745/files#discussion_r854706368 for a more up-to-date explanation of the cause and fix.
             </td>
         </tr>
     </table>